The Assassination of Jesse James by the Coward Robert Ford: Plot

 In 1881, young starstruck Robert "Bob" Ford seeks out Jesse James when the James Gang is planning a train robbery in Blue Cut, Missouri, making unsuccessful attempts to join the gang with the help of his older brother Charley, already a member.
 The train turns out to be carrying only a fraction of the money originally thought, and a dispirited Frank James leaves the gang and his brother.
 Jesse returns home to Kansas City, Missouri, bringing the Fords, Dick Liddil and Jesse's cousin, Wood Hite.
-Jesse sends Charley, Wood, and Dick away, but insists that Bob stay for his help in moving furniture to a new home in St. Joseph, Missouri.
+Jesse sends Charley, Wood, and Dick away, but insists that Bob stays for help in moving furniture to a new home in St. Joseph, Missouri.
 Bob becomes more admiring of Jesse before being sent away.
 He stays at the farmhouse of his widowed sister, Martha Bolton, where he rejoins his brother Charley, Hite, and Liddil.

 Liddil reveals to Bob that he is in collusion with another member of the James gang, Jim Cummins, to capture Jesse for a substantial bounty.
 Meanwhile, Jesse visits another gang member, Ed Miller, who gives away information on Cummins' plot.
 Jesse kills Miller, then departs with Liddil to hunt down Cummins.
 Unable to locate him, Jesse viciously beats Albert Ford, a young cousin of Bob and Charley who had hosted him.
 Later, Liddil stays with Hite at Hite's father's house, where he has sex with Hite's young stepmother.
-Upon learning of this, Hite tracks Liddil down to Bolton's and holds him at gunpoint, but Bob intervenes, fatally shooting Hite.
+Upon learning this, Hite tracks Liddil down to Bolton's and holds him at gunpoint, but Bob intervenes, fatally shooting Hite.
 They dump his body in the woods to conceal the murder from Jesse.

 Jesse appears at the Boltons' for dinner, where the Fords deny having seen Liddil recently.
-At dinner, Jesse mocks Bob for his idolization of him, leading Bob to become less enchanted with and more resentful of Jesse, especially after hearing of what was done to his cousin.
+At dinner, Jesse mocks Bob for his idolization of him, leading Bob to become less enchanted with and more resentful of Jesse, especially after hearing about what was done to his cousin.
 Jesse and Charley travel to St. Joseph where Jesse learns of Hite's disappearance, about which Charley denies knowing anything.
 Meanwhile, Bob goes to Kansas City Police Commissioner Henry Craig, saying he knows Jesse's whereabouts.
-To prove his allegiance with the James Gang, Bob assists Craig and Sheriff James Timberlake with the arrest of Dick Liddil.
+To prove his allegiance to the James Gang, Bob assists Craig and Sheriff James Timberlake with the arrest of Dick Liddil.
 Following Liddil's confession to participation in numerous gang robberies, Bob brokers a deal with the Governor of Missouri, Thomas T. Crittenden.
-He is given ten days to capture or kill Jesse and is promised a substantial bounty and full pardon for Hite's murder.
+He is given ten days to capture or kill Jesse and is promised a substantial bounty and a full pardon for Hite's murder.